marcomuser/conformal/src/valibot/README.md

 ## Coercion Pipes

-These coercion pipes handle the conversion from `FormDataEntryValue` to clean types.
+These coercion pipes handle the conversion from form input values to rich JS types.
 They convert empty strings to `undefined`, coerce string inputs to appropriate types (numbers, dates, booleans), and handle `File` objects.
 They're composable pipes that can be combined with any valibot validation schema using `v.pipe()`.

 ```typescript
 import * as vf from "conformal/valibot";